Bearded Dragon Flipping On Back

 If your bearded dragon has flipped on their back through clumsiness while climbing then there’s no need to seek vet advice, particularly in the first instance.
 Simply right them and let them carry on.

 If they repeatedly flip on their back, or do so whilst not climbing then there’s likely to be a deeper problem.
-For this, it’s time to consult the vet.
+Unless you have one of the circumstances we talked about above where there’s possibly a home remedy (such as dehydration after diarrhea) then it’s probably time to consult the vet.